stellirin/go-zerologger/README.md

 ## ⏱ Benchmarks

-Zerolog middleware for Fiber is _slightly_ slower than the default Fiber logger.
+Zerologger is _slightly_ slower than the default Fiber logger.
 Its main advantage is that Zerolog can be configured to produce both structured and pretty logs.

 Below are some benchmarks with: